Advance Your Career With a Graduate Degree From Webster

 We've actually developed all of the course content upfront, so every student is interacting with that online content, and Webster University, no matter what the modality.

-[A third montage of students studying in different locations mixed with more sections of Steve Hinson’s interview shot.]
+[A third montage of students studying in different locations mixed with more sections of Hinson’s interview shot.]

 We offer the MBA program in three modalities now.
 We offer the traditional on ground.